MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### app.launch.report

-This event lets us detect and fix issues where Outlook is starting slowly or incompletely, making it difficult for users to use our app.
-This includes information on the specific features that were enabled and how long parts of the startup took.
+This event is triggered when Outlook starts slowly or incompletely.
+The data collected provides information on the specific features that were enabled and how long parts of the startup took.
+It allows us to detect and fix the cause of the issues.

 The following fields are collected: